 - Afghan factions begin summit in Germany on post-Taliban government

-- Marines in Afghanistan to help hunt down al Qaeda forces President- Bush cautions about casualties in next phase of war
+- Marines in Afghanistan to help hunt down al Qaeda forces President-

 - In Konduz, Northern Alliance troops continued to consolidate their hold on the city.